The Investigation: Spearheaded by an Iraqi Colonel that U.S. Intelligence Shows has Suspected Ties to Insurgent Groups

 Three days later, the Department of State conducted an investigation and concluded that Raven 23 had taken enemy fire, and had responded.
 This would typically be the end of the matter, however political factors were in play far beyond anything happening in Baghdad on that day.

 Amid pressure from the Iraqi government, the FBI showed up three weeks after the incident to conduct their own investigation along with a contingent of twenty five security vehicles because they feared for their safety.
 They did not arrive there in order to determine the truth... they arrived there in order to create a conviction in U.S. courts in order to appease the hostile and unstable Iraqi government.
-The FBI arrived to scenes that had been cleansed, evidence that was entirely gone, and witnesses that had received coaching and improper information from Iraqi investigators, especially lead investigator Colonel Faris.
+The FBI arrived to scenes that had been cleansed, evidence that was entirely gone, and witnesses that had received coaching and improper information from Iraqi investigators, especially lead investigator Colonel Faris Karim.

 The FBI, of course, then created their own, official diagrams.
 Discovery received by the defense counsel over the 7 years of pretrial show DRASTICALLY different diagrams, as witness testimony shifted.
-The varying diagrams did not become part of the trial evidence, as the Government -- despite flying Col. Faris to DC to testify, and providing accommodations and sundries while he stayed (likely for more than one week) -- decided not to call him at trial.
-Knowing the defense has no subpoena power to compel Col. Faris to testify, evidence relating to his misdeeds was lost.
+The varying diagrams did not become part of the trial evidence, as the Government -- despite flying Col. Karim to DC to testify, and providing accommodations and sundries while he stayed (likely for more than one week) -- decided not to call him at trial.
+Knowing the defense has no subpoena power to compel Col. Karim to testify, evidence relating to his misdeeds was lost.